Package 'spldv'

 het

-logical.
-If TRUE (the default), then the heteroskedasticity is taken into account when computing the average marginal effects.
+Logical.
+If TRUE (the default), then the heteroskedasticity is taken into account when computing the marginal effects.

 R